docker-archive/ucp_lab/README.md

  		extracting: cert.pub
 		extracting: env.sh

+5. Change into the directory that was created when the bundle was unzipped

-7. Execute the `env.sh` script to set the appropriate environment variables for 	your UCP deployment
+6. Execute the `env.sh` script to set the appropriate environment variables for 	your UCP deployment

 		$ source env.sh